whayter/snowcrash/level07/Ressources/Readme.md

 ## level07

-There is a level07 executable that displays "level07".
+There is a level07 executable that simply displays "level07".

 I used gdb to disassemble the program:

 ```
-gdb ./level07
+gdb level07
-disass main
+disas main
 ```

 ```